dgerabagi/data-curation-environment/flattened_repo.md

 ### A27.
 DCE - Phase 1 - Undo-Redo Feature Plan
 - **Description:** Details the requirements for implementing an undo/redo stack for file system operations (move, delete) performed within the DCE view, to achieve parity with the native explorer's Ctrl+Z functionality.
 - **Tags:** feature plan, undo, redo, ctrl+z, file operations, ux, phase 1

+### A28.
+DCE - Packaging and Distribution Guide
+- **Description:** Provides a step-by-step guide on how to package the extension into a `.vsix` file for beta testing and distribution.
+- **Tags:** packaging, distribution, vsix, vsce, deployment

 ## II.
 Standalone Utilities & Guides